 More than three decades after the loss of Challenger, space has recaptured the public imagination thanks to private companies funded by some of the world’s most well-known billionaire entrepreneurs.
 They’re developing their own systems taking advantage of modern construction methods, and renewing the promise of affordable and routine spaceflight.
 Virgin Galactic, a Richard Branson company, is looking toward tourism with suborbital flights.
 Blue Origin, started by Amazon CEO Jeff Bezos, is after the reusability goal with a rocket that can launch, then land upright on a target, ready for refurbishment and relaunch.
 Elon Musk’s SpaceX wants reusability as well—and to launch the first human missions to Mars, complete with interplanetary transportation systems that look at home in a 1950s sci-fi movie.
 NASA, meanwhile, is developing a new generation of spacecraft and rockets with the same goal of sending humans to other planets.

 But whoever takes the next big step in space—whether it’s a private company, NASA or a cooperative mission between them all—can’t forget the inescapable reality that spaceflight is risky.
 When Apollo went to the moon, it had the rule of “three nines:” every system had to be 99.9 percent safe to minimize risk, meaning the risk was there.
 And it will always be there.
 The key is to remember the lessons learned, that communication is vital with big technologies, and publicity pressures are never worth the risk of life.
-The best way to honor the men and women who gave their lives in the pursuit of space exploration: them the chance to push humanity towards a better, safer future in space.
+The best way to honor the men and women who gave their lives in the pursuit of space exploration: give them the chance to push humanity towards a better, safer future in space.

 Amy Shira Teitel is a spaceflight historian, author of Breaking the Chains of Gravity.